-Meet Erica Gadsby and Deborah de Graaf, the co-founders behind the epic clothing brand, ReCreate.
+Meet Erica Gadsby, the founder behind the epic clothing brand, ReCreate.

-Erica and Deborah are two young mothers who “wanted to do something that would provide opportunity and employment for women, so the clothing brand was simply the best way to sustainably do this on an ongoing basis.”
-They originally started ReCreate with an emphasis on empowering the women in the Dey Tmey community of Cambodia, but have moved on to fitting men into this equation as well.
+Erica is a young mother who “wanted to do something that would provide opportunity and employment for women, so the clothing brand was simply the best way to sustainably do this on an ongoing basis.”
+She originally started ReCreate with an emphasis on empowering the women in the Dey Tmey community of Cambodia, but have moved on to fitting men into this equation as well.

 What made you start ReCreate?